carrot/we-are-hiring/README.md

 a listing of the current dev positions available at [carrot](http://carrot.is/)

 ### A little about Carrot Dev
 We're a busy group of coders.
-When we're not working on client projects or work with our parent company [VICE](http://vice.com), we're very active in the open-source community.
+When we're not working on client projects or working with our parent company [VICE](http://vice.com), we're active in the open-source community.
 We're always looking for smart people to join the team, which is why we created this repo.
-If you're the type of person who checks out a companies open-source contributions then you're probably the type of person we want on our team.
+If you're the type of person who checks out a company's open-source contributions than you're probably the type of person we want as a teammate.

-If you're curious about the stacks and technologies we use, get ready for a long list.
-These technologies have all been used in production in our work
+If you're curious about the tools, stacks and technologies we use, get ready for a long list.
+These have all been used in production in our work:

 - Ruby / Rails / Sinatra
 - Node / Express